Financial Analyst

 40 / 46

-40. What is the main purpose of life insurance?
+40. What is the purpose of "reinsurance"?

 41 / 46